gorterd/DataStructures2017_ClassProjects/README.md

 This assignment was modeled on the hash table search engine assignment, and likewise consisted of two parts: (1) creating a class `TreeMapForStrings` that implements a String to String map from scratch using a binary search tree, and (2) creating a class `TreeSearchEngine` that takes a user-provided search term and prints a list of key-value search results for which the key matches or starts with the provided search term.
 We used these classes by storing IDMb film information in the map using a publicly accessible IMDb data file, where the key was the film title and the value was its plot summary, and then searching for films by title using our search engine.

-### Heap

-We were provided code for a binary heap class.
-We were to modify the code, changing as few lines as possible, such that the constructor took a paramater `k`, where `k` was the max number of children each node could have (i.e. we modified the binary heap into a k-ary heap).